PhantomBot/PhantomBot/docs/guides/content-stable/setupbot/properties.md

 Data Type: _Int_

 the number of hours between db backups, if enabled. default `24`

 _NOTE: A restart is required for this property to take effect_

+&nbsp;

+#### datastoreconfig

+Data Type: _String_

+if set, h2store: overrides the db file name; sqlitestore: links to a file containing config overrides

+_NOTE: A restart is required for this property to take effect_